 This phenomenon occurs in several plants, invertebrates—aphids and bees—and a few vertebrates, like some reptiles and fish.
-An in-depth understanding of the concepts of parthenocarpy and parthenogenesis is essential in biology, for they explain alternative reproductive strategies that yield increased genetic diversity and adaptations.
-These processes have far-reaching applications in agriculture, horticulture, and research into genetic inheritance, providing possibilities for better crop yields and elucidation of mechanisms of reproduction in various species.
+An in-depth understanding of the concepts of parthenocarpy and parthenogenesis is important in biology, for they explain alternative reproductive strategies that yield increased genetic diversity and adaptations.
+These processes have far-reaching applications in agriculture, horticulture, and research into genetic inheritance, providing possibilities for better crop yields and the explanation of mechanisms of reproduction in various species.

 Key Differences | Parthenocarpy | Parthenogenesis |